oconnecp/storage-api/README.md

 # Route Documentation
-A [swagger specification] is included in the repository.
+A [openapi specification] is included in the repository.

 # Postman